Ofcom gets heavy with TV broadcasters. The TV censor explains (with MF emphasis added):

 Ofcom Decision: Breach of rule 2.3

-referring solely to the player's physical awkwardness rather than making a derogatory comment about disability.
-However, in our view, a UK audience, even one familiar with ESPN content, would not automatically have understood the different meaning of the
+was referring solely to the player's physical awkwardness rather than making a derogatory comment about disability.
+However, in our view, a UK audience, even one familiar with ESPN content, would not automatically have understood the different

 On balance, Ofcom's view was that the use of spaz in these particular circumstances was not justified by the context and Rule 2.3 was breached.